pranzalkhadka/TopicModeling/README.md

 # TopicModeling
-Topic modeling is an unsupervised Machine Learning technique to identify groups of similar words within a body of text.
+This project is aimed to apply topic modeling which is an unsupervised Machine Learning technique to identify groups of similar words within a body of text.

 # Datset
-The data set used is 20 newsgroups collection dataset from kaggle which is a become a popular datatset for text classification and text clustering.
-This data set is a collection of 20,000 messages, collected from 20 different netnews newsgroups.
-One thousand messages from each of the twenty newsgroups were chosen at random and partitioned by newsgroup group.
-Some of the collection of newsgroup are comp.graphics, sci.electronics, talk.politics.guns, sci.space and more.
+The data set used is 20 newsgroups collection dataset from kaggle which is a popular datatset for text classification and text clustering.
+This data set is a collection of 20,000 messages, collected from 20 different newsgroups.
+One thousand messages from each of the twenty newsgroups were chosen at random and partitioned by newsgroup.
+Some of the categories of newsgroup are comp.graphics, sci.electronics, talk.politics.guns, sci.space and more.

 # Techniques used